101 Best Things to Do on Oʻahu, Hawaiʻi

 81. Private Oʻahu Boat Charter

-A private boat charter is easily the best way to see whales, dolphins, and snorkel in some of the most pristine waters on Oʻahu that are otherwise inaccessible from shore.
+A private boat charter is easily the best way to see whales and dolphins and to snorkel in some of the most pristine waters off Oʻahu—places that are otherwise inaccessible from shore.

 Private Oʻahu Boat Charter